SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 - [ ] Framework used?
 - [ ] Social or statistical bias?
 - [ ] Is the work reproducible?
+- [ ] Measuring or mitigation of bias?

 ## Wednesday, 27 November 2024